nkdAgility/NKDAgility.com/site/content/resources/blog/2024/2024-09-05-the-incompetent-scrum-master-why-most-are-failing-and-what-they-should-know/index.md

 ---
 title: Why Most Scrum Masters Are Failing and What They Should Know
+description: Exploring the competency gap among Scrum Masters, this article highlights why many lack the skills needed to support effective teams.
+It examines common pitfalls like over-reliance on certification and lowering hiring standards, and outlines the essential skills a Scrum Master needs—ranging from Scrum and DevOps knowledge to agile coaching and stakeholder management.
+This piece calls for a refocus on true competence and measurable impact in the profession.
 date: 2024-09-05
 creator: Martin Hinshelwood
 id: "51730"